What do you feel like on the days you have doctor appointments?

 · Does my doctor encourage me to participate in managing my health, so that each visit is an opportunity to learn and grow?

-· Does my doctor recognize that the wellbeing of my emotions and spirit are part of my health picture, and is s/he prepared to help me become healthier on those levels?
+· Does my doctor recognize that my emotional wellbeing is essential to my overall wellness, and is s/he prepared to help me become healthier at that level?

-· If I am facing a serious diagnosis, is my doctor someone I can talk to about my deepest concerns and count on to present all my options?
+· Is my doctor someone I can talk to about my deepest concerns and count on to present all my options?

 · Does my doctor recognize that my quality of life is at least as important as my longevity, and treat me accordingly?